MPMG-DCC-UFMG/F05-Mobile-backend/README.md

 Copy the result and past as a string in the environment file.

+### 1.1.2 API Key

+To improve app security it's used an API key to wrap all calls.
+Can be passed as a header or a query parameter with the name **X-TRENA-KEY**.

+In order to fill this API Key a strong password generator with 20 digits result can be used.

 ### 1.2.
 Database

 The project it's configured to use SQLAlchemy as framework to make the connection with database.
 For the development of this